joelapatatechaude/mutating-webhook-cpu/README.md

 Read the blog post here to understand why -> link

 If for some reasons this work is usefull for you, don't use my container.
 Who knows what's inside!
-Instead, build your own.
+Instead, inspect the code (it's simple) build your own container, and use it.
 See below for instructions

 ## Install python dependencies to run locally